adospace/layouts/panels.md

     ....omitted....
 </Grid>
 ```
-Let's poke aroung Grid panel with Rows and Columns attributes and see the resulting effect.
+Let's poke around with Grid panel with Rows and Columns attributes and see the resulting effect.
 Below another example:
 ```xml
 <Grid Rows="* 0.5*" Columns="* 2* *">
     ....omitted....